-Rob Strathdee was appointed Dean in the College of Arts and Education in 2017 and Vice President of the Sustainable Industries and Liveable Cities Cluster in 2018, which includes the College of Law & Justice, College of Business and College of Engineering & Science.
+Rob Strathdee was appointed Dean in the College of Arts and Education in 2017 and Vice President of the Sustainable Industries and Liveable Cities Cluster in 2018, which includes the College of Law & Justice, Victoria University Business School and College of Engineering & Science.

 Rob is from New Zealand and holds a PhD from the University of Canterbury (Christchurch) and a Diploma of Teaching from the Christchurch College of Education.

 Rob commenced his career in higher education in 2000 at Murdoch University as a Lecturer in Education.
 He returned to New Zealand in 2004 to Victoria University of Wellington where he held a number of leadership positions including inaugural Head of the School of Education Policy and Implementation.
 In 2013, he crossed the Tasman once more, this time joining RMIT as Head of the School of Education.

 Rob’s research and teaching interests focus on the sociology of work.
 He has published widely on vocational education and training, transitions to work and markets in education and is on the editorial boards of a number of key journals in his field.

 He lives in Brunswick with Charlotte, his two sons (Henry and Charlie) and the family hound, Rufus.